Radiology Spotters Collection

 Please login to bookmark Close

-What causes ring-around-artery sign in hands on hand radiographs?
+What causes the ring-around-the-artery sign on chest radiographs?

 Let me know in the comments.